 Second trimester: starts from week 14 to week 27, day 6.
 You may feel much better in this trimester because the pregnancy symptoms are likely to lessen day by day.
 Another major change is that your bump is starting to grow bigger.

 Third trimester: starts from week 28 to the day the baby is born.
-You’ll probably have tiredness and fatigue because #baby is growing very fast and this drains your energy.
+You’ll probably have tiredness and fatigue because Your Child is growing very fast, and this drains your energy.

-Fourth trimester: starts from the day #baby was born to 3 months later.
+Fourth trimester: starts from the day Your Child was born to 3 months later.
 It is defined as the bonding period between you and your little one.

 Is my due date accurate?

 Actually, your due date is just an estimate of when you will give birth, calculated from your LMP.
 Though most babies arrive between weeks 38 to 41, another 5% are born exactly on their due date.